Libyan Arabic: Italian loanwords

 Italian loanwords exist mainly, but not exclusively, as a technical jargon.
 For example, machinery parts, workshop tools, electrical supplies, names of fish species, etc.

 Turkish loanwords

 Turkish words were borrowed during the Ottoman era of Libya.
 Words of Turkish origin are not as common as Italian ones.

 Berber loanwords

 Before the mass Arabization of what corresponds to modern-day Libya, Berber was the native language for most people.
 This led to the borrowing of a number of Berber words in Libyan Arabic.
-Many Berber-speaking people continue to live in Libya today but it is not clear to what extent Berber language continues to influence Libyan Arabic.
 Some examples of the Berber words in Libyan Arabic are Sardouk, fallous, kusha, garjuta, shlama, karmous, zemmita, bazin, kusksi, and zukra.

 Grammar

 Libyan Arabic shares the feature of the first person singular initial n- with the rest of the Maghrebi Arabic dialect continuum to which it belongs.
 Like other colloquial Arabic dialects, Libyan does not mark grammatical cases by declension.
 However, it has a rich verbal conjugation structure.